top of page

 Amanda (Mandy) Kentner, Ph.D., is a Full Professor at the Massachusetts College of Pharmacy and Health Sciences (MCPHS) located in the Longwood Medical and Academic Area of Boston, Massachusetts.
 In this role, she directs a behavioral neuroscience focused laboratory examining how exposure to infection during early development imparts long-term disruptions in social and cognitive functioning.
 Her laboratory is also interested in factors that offer protective or rehabilitative potential, for example environmental enrichment, maternal care, and pharmacological agents.

-Dr. Kentner serves on the editorial boards of Brain, Behavior, and Immunity and BBI Health, recently co-editing the special issue “Emerging PNI research: future leaders in focus.”
-Additionally, she is actively engaged in the PsychoNeuroImmunology Research Society (PNIRS) on both the Executive Board and the Scientific Affairs Committee.
+Dr. Kentner serves on the editorial board of Brain, Behavior, and Immunity and is a Senior Editor for Neuroscience.
+Additionally, she is actively engaged in the PsychoNeuroImmunology Research Society (PNIRS) on both the Executive Board and the Education & Training Committee.
 Dr. Kentner has sat on multiple National Science Foundation panels and is a standing member for the NIH Developmental Brain Disorders study section.
 She is also an elected Council Member of NeuroBoston, the local Society for Neuroscience Boston Chapter.
 She served as an elected USA Councilor representative for the International Behavioral Neuroscience Society (IBNS) from 2018-2021 and was the inaugural Chair of the IBNS Ethics & Diversity Committee.
 Dr. Kentner has received multiple MCPHS Excellence in Research Mentorship awards and her laboratory is supported by a continuing R15 AREA grant from the National Institute of Mental Health.

 Awards/Recognition: